ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 ## DFS IO handler

 The DFS IO handler (`legacy_dfs_cluster`) can be used to store binary files on an NFS server.
-It will use a database to manipulate metadata, making up for the potential inconsistency of network-based filesystems.
+It uses a database to manipulate metadata, making up for the potential inconsistency of network-based filesystems.

 ### Configuring the DFS IO handler